hannah-thompson/Sound-Visualization/README.md

 This project will visually representing sine waves being read in real time from an electric guitar.

 ## Code Updates
-pyqt_sound.py has been updated for our needs, and now includes "Start Recording" and "Stop Recording" buttons and functionalities.
+pyqt_sound.py has been updated for our needs, and now includes "Start Recording" and "Stop Recording" buttons and functionalities, as well as an option to choose audio input.

 The files denoted "practice," will remain in the repo while research is being done, but currently do not serve a purpose outside of idea generation.